Mtillmann/mtillmann.github.io/posts/installing-ubuntu-server-on-wd-pr2100-in-2024.md

 1. shut down VM, remove stick and insert into your PR2100
 2. wait for ~2-5 minutes for the PR2100 to boot.
 The main LED should have a solid blue light when booting is complete, although you can try and connect to it before that.
-3. acquire PR2100's IP address on your network, use your routers network view or use a scanning tool
+3. acquire your PR2100's IP address on your network: use your routers network view or use a scanning app
 4. ssh into the PR2100 using the credentials you set during the ubuntu server install

 ## Hardware Control